decarvalhoe/meetinity/services/matching-service/README.md

 The service will start on port 5004 by default.

+## Hot reload & debugging

+The Docker development stack (`make dev-up`) now launches the matching service with `flask run --debug` and mounts the local code under `services/matching-service` into the container.
+Useful workflows from the repository root:

+- `docker compose --env-file .env.dev -f docker-compose.dev.yml up matching-service` – start only this service with live reload.
+- `docker compose exec matching-service flask shell` – inspect in-memory data or tweak SQLite fixtures on the fly.
+- `docker compose logs -f matching-service` – follow logs while iterating on algorithms.

+Set `FLASK_DEBUG=0` in `.env.dev` when attaching a remote debugger or running blocking profiling sessions.
+The service defaults to an embedded SQLite database (`DATABASE_URI=sqlite:////tmp/matching.db` in Compose); adjust the variable if you need to persist the file elsewhere.

 ## Preference Model Training

 Swipe events and confirmed matches are recorded in the embedded SQLite database.